Enterprise-CMCS/macpro-platform-doc-conversion/README.md

 ```

 Additionally, the IAM role needs `"execute-api:Invoke"` on `"Resource": "arn:aws:execute-api:us-east-1:*`.

+**NOTE:** for ECS, the IAM role that has the above `execute-api` permissions needs to be assigned to the *Task role*, NOT the *Task execution role*.
+The latter is used to pull container images and publish container logs, while the former is the role your invoking code uses.
+These two roles are named confusingly by AWS.

 [IAM authentication and resource policy](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-authorization-flow.html#apigateway-authorization-flow-iam) covers the why in extensive detail.
 TL;DR both the identity policy (invoker) and resource policy (API Gateway) matter.